imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

-# The LuceneService
+# The Full-Text-Search

-This _LuceneService_ is used by the Imixs-Workflow engine to provide a full-text index based on [Lucene Search Technology](https://lucene.apache.org/).
-The Imixs-Workflow engine is currently supporting Lucene version 6.6.1.
-The lucene search feature is part of the [DocumentService section](./documentservice.html).
+The Imixs-Workflow engine provides a **Full-Text-Search** based on the [Lucene Search Technology](https://lucene.apache.org/).
+The Imixs-Workflow engine is currently supporting Lucene version 7.5.
+The Full-Text-Search feature is part of the [DocumentService section](./documentservice.html).
 See the section [Query Syntax](queries.html) for details about how to search for documents.

 ## The Configuration
 The lucene index is written by default into the folder